paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_during_project_life_cycle.md

 2. Define functional architecture to ensure system performance.
 3. Functional failure analysis at system and sub-system level to identify failure scenarios that would lead to violation of reliability requirements
 4. Create a high level system model that consists of the relevant subsystems based on the functional failure analysis.
-Methodo  Assign reliability targets to sub-functions.
-Besides the use of historical data of similar systems different approaches could be used to assign initial reliability targets, for example, see page 50:
+5. Assign reliability targets to sub-functions.
+Besides the use of historical data of similar sys-tems different approaches could be used to assign initial reliability targets, for example:
    * Equal allocation
    * Proportional allocation ({term}`ARINC` method)
    * Feasibility-Of-Objectives ({term}`FOO`) Method